A display of test tubes measure the fat content of unlikely foods.

 How much do you know about maintaining a healthy lifestyle?
 Take our quiz to find out.

 Medical professionals stress the importance of preventive health care for people of all ages, including adults 65 and older.
 Especially after age 65, older adults are at increased risk for diabetes, heart attack and stroke, and the most common form of dementia, Alzheimer's disease.
 Read about the symptoms, risks, treatment, and prevention:

 The average American spends more than 90% of his or her time inside.
 Potential hazards in homes include biological and chemical pollutants, inadequate lighting, and poor physical design.
 These hazards can lead to everything from injury to asthma to cancer.
 But you can take steps to protect your family.
 Come to the exhibit to find many ways to keep your home healthy.
 Below, learn more about smoking and radon pollutants:

 Regardless of age, weight or athletic ability, aerobic exercise is good for you.
 This section of the gallery will show you how regular aerobic activity, such as walking, bicycling or swimming, can help you live longer and healthier.
 The exhibit has interactive stations set up to test your balance, flexibility, and strength training.
 We've included the benefits of the exercises here, but you'll have to take a trip to the exhibit if you want test yourself!
 Also take a look at the young visitors guide to help kids develop healthy exercise habits.

 What we Eat

 We've heard time and time again that obesity is a major problem with American society.
 Portion sizes have considerably grown in the past few decades, thus promoting unhealthy habits for our children.
 This section of the exhibit displays many comparisons of portion sizes and good and bad foods.
-Learn how to get kids off the couch, and find out soda facts including which drinks are the worst for you:
+Learn how to get kids off the couch and find out the facts about soda: